miigotu/dash-to-panel/README.md

 #### Thanks to the following people for contributing via pull requests:

+- @jderose9 and @charlesg99 for the original dash-to-panel
 - @franglais125 for launching apps by number (w/ overlay), bug fixes, and issue support
 - @LinxGem33 and @sbarrett322 for artwork, logos, screenshots and design effort
 - @dziku1337 for peek mode in window previews